mceck/shy-sh/README.md

 - Provider: The LLM provider to use [OpenAI, Anthropic, Google, Groq, AWS Bedrock, Ollama(local)].
 - API Key: The API key for the LLM provider.
 (Format for aws bedrock: `region_name acces_key secret_key`)
 - Model: The LLM model to use.
-- Agent Pattern: react or function_call.
-(If you are not using OpenAI, Anthropic or Google, react is recommended)
+- Agent Pattern: flow or react or function_call.
+It defines how the agent will interact with the LLM.
 - Temperature: The LLM model's temperature setting.
 - Language: The language for the LLM's final answers.
 - Sandbox Mode: When enabled, no commands or scripts will be executed on your system; you will only receive suggestions.
 This feature is recommended for beginners.